amsabots/abc-technical-assessment/README.md

   # Steps to create a USSD Application

-  To create a UUSD application, first as a client you must register for a ussd or a sender Id from available sms providers i.e SynqAfrica, Africa`s Talking and others not mentioned
+  To create a UUSD application, first as a client you must register for a ussd or a sender Id from available sms providers i.e SynqAfrica, Africa`s Talking and others not mentioned.
   Please not the two might have very different functionalities depending on the use case but some major differences include

    | USSD | SENDER ID |